 In 2016, the region’s intermodal facilities moved an estimated 16.4 million TEUs of cargo, roughly equivalent to the previous year.
 Long-term trends show that intermodal freight volumes in the region fell during the last recession but have since experienced a significant rebound, growing by 38 percent from 2009-16.

 Metropolitan Chicago’s TEU equivalent estimates suggest that the region is the busiest port in North America, exceeding volumes at Los Angeles-Long Beach and significantly outpacing other major ports such as New York-New Jersey, Savannah-Brunswick, Seattle-Tacoma, and Vancouver.
 This performance is in part attributable to metropolitan Chicago’s unmatched freight infrastructure, which includes seven interstate highways and six of the nation’s seven Class I railroads.

 About the Data

 Estimates of TEUs for North American ports are from the American Association of Port Authorities, which collects self-reported data from each port.
 Estimates of TEUs for metropolitan Chicago are based on intermodal lift counts for intermodal facilities located within the seven-county region plus the UP Global III facility in Rochelle, IL.
 Intermodal lift data are reported to CMAP by each railroad.
 CMAP then sums the total number of lifts and multiplies the total by a container size factor for both U.S. and Canadian railroads to estimate a total TEU equivalent.
-This total is then multiplied by a "laden" container factor to eliminate empty containers from being counted in TEU estimates.
+CMAP multiplies this total by a “laden” container factor to eliminate empty containers from being counted in TEU estimates.
 When intermodal lift data are not available, CMAP may estimate lift totals.
-For more information on this methodology, refer to CMAP's freight data web page.
+For more information on this methodology, refer to CMAP’s freight data web page.